Dual festivals provide food, fun, fellowship in Zelie, Harmony

 The other two grassy areas at the intersection also held myriad vendors, who sold everything from freeze-dried sweets to chocolate moonshine.

-Bob and Lori Artzberger moved from Wexford to Zelienople three years ago, and enjoyed their third Fall Festival on Saturday.
+Bob and Lori Artzberger moved from Wexford to Zelienople three years ago, and enjoyed their third fall festival on Saturday.

-“Zelienople is fun and we like to do what we can to support the local businesses,” Lori said.
+“Zelienople is fun, and we like to do what we can to support the local businesses,” Lori said.
 “We go to a number of festivals, and I think this one is one of the nicer ones.”

-Lori entered the festival’s chili cook-off for the first time, and greatly anticipated the response of tasters who voted on the various bubbling pots of chili.
+Lori entered the festival’s chili cook-off for the first time, and she greatly anticipated the response of tasters who voted on the various bubbling pots of chili.

 “I have a secret hot sauce that you can use to add a little more zing to it,” she said.